MEHColeman/shoreditch/docs/acceptance.md

 ## Install automation exercised and hardened (`bridgetown-automation`, PR #3, 2026-08-08)

 - `bin/bridgetown apply` installs the theme end to end on a fresh site:
-  `scripts/exercise-automation.sh` scaffolds a site, pre-seeds the gem as a path source (RubyGems has no `shoreditch` gem yet), and drives the apply with answers piped on stdin for three paths — both prompts answered, both blank, and a hostile answer — asserting the initializer parses, the site builds, and both the index and a post render `sd-sidebar`.
+  `scripts/exercise-automation.sh` scaffolds a site, installs the gem either pre-seeded as a path source or straight from RubyGems (`EXERCISE_PRESEED=0`), and drives the apply with answers piped on stdin for three paths — both prompts answered, both blank, and a hostile answer — asserting the initializer parses, the site builds, and both the index and a post render `sd-sidebar`.
 - An automation-installed site renders as the theme.
 The automation retires a starter layout or stylesheet only when it is exactly the untouched `bridgetown new` scaffold (whitespace aside), and repoints the pages that